thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_README.md.rst.txt

    # necsim #

    Version: 1.0
-   This project is released under BSD-3
+   This project is released under MIT licence
-   See file **LICENSE.txt** or go to [here](https://opensource.org/licenses/BSD-3-Clause) for full license details.
+   See file **LICENSE.txt** or go to [here](https://opensource.org/licenses/MIT) for full license details.

    ## CONTENTS ##
    * **INTRODUCTION**